siran/writing/books/A Maxwell Universe - Part II/A Maxwell Universe - 207 The Deconstruction of Primitives.md

 This objection rests on a misunderstanding of what "superposition" implies.

-When light enters a material (like glass), it slows down.
-The standard explanation is that the light polarizes the atoms in the glass ($P = \chi E$), creating a secondary field that interferes with the first, effectively slowing the phase velocity.
+When light enters a material (like glass), the standard explanation says that the light polarizes the atoms in the glass ($P=\chi E$), and that this organized response changes the propagation speed.

-But what is the "atom" in this picture?
-It is a collection of bound charged particles.
-And what are charged particles?
-In our view, they are localized electromagnetic structures.
+But what is an "atom" in this picture?
+In our view, it is already a bounded electromagnetic closure.
+So the fundamental event is not one thing generating a secondary field inside some alien matter.
+It is one organized electromagnetic pattern reorganizing another part of the same field.

-Therefore, the "interaction of light with matter" is, at its root, **the interaction of light with light**.
+Therefore, the "interaction of light with matter" is, at root, **the interaction of light with organized light**.

 Standard Maxwell theory already allows for this interaction via the energy density.
 The energy density of a field is quadratic: